 If HFTA should crash somehow, you might end up with a corrupted YTW.DEF file.
-You should navigate to the default HFTA subdirectory (usually located in the c:\AntBk20\HFTA subdirectory if you did a standard installation) using Windows Explorer and delete the YTW.DEF file there, or you can erase the YTW.DEF file using the Clear YTW.DEF button on the Options page.
+You should navigate to the default HFTA subdirectory (typically C:\Program Files\ARRL AntBook23\HFTA for the standard installation) using Windows Explorer and delete the YTW.DEF file there, or you can erase the YTW.DEF file using the Clear YTW.DEF button on the Options page.